zephyris/opengfx2/README.md

 Install the newgrfs by copying each `.grf` file into the `newgrf` directory for your OpenTTD installation.

+To set as the base graphics set, go to `Game Options>(Graphics)>Base Graphics` Set and select `OpenGFX2`.

+To set OpenGFX2 settings, go to `NewGRF Settings`, find `OpenGFX2 Settings` and add to `Active NewGRF files`.
+Then, select `OpenGFX2 Settings` in the `Active NewGRF files list` and select `Set parameters` then adjust the settings.
+This is a bit of a hack, and will hopefully change in the future.

+Install other NewGRFs as normal using `NewGRF settings`.

 ## Further notes
 Image processing makes a bunch of intermediate files, particularly `*_8bpp.png` and things in `pygen` directories.